curtwarfield/projectChannels/README.md

 ~~~
 $ docker ps
 ~~~
-If everything is working successfully, you will see output similar to this:
+ &nbsp; &nbsp;If everything is working successfully, you will see output similar to this:
 ~~~
 IMAGE                     PORTS                                                                                 NAMES
 jc21/nginx-proxy-manager  0.0.0.0:80-81->80-81/tcp, :::80-81->80-81/tcp, 0.0.0.0:443->443/tcp, :::443->443/tcp  nginx_app_1